frandiox/server-components-demo/README.md

 The demo is a note-taking app called **React Notes**.
 It consists of a few major parts:

-- It uses a Webpack plugin (not defined in this repo) that allows us to only include client components in build artifacts
+- It uses a Vite plugin (not defined in this repo) that allows us to only include client components in build artifacts
-- An Express server that:
+- A Node.js server that:
   - Serves API endpoints used in the app
   - Renders Server Components into a special format that we can read on the client
 - A React app containing Server and Client components used to build React Notes

-This demo is built on top of our Webpack plugin, but this is not how we envision using Server Components when they are stable.
-They are intended to be used in a framework that supports server rendering — for example, in Next.js.
-This is an early demo -- the real integration will be developed in the coming months.
-Learn more in the [announcement post](https://reactjs.org/server-components).

 ### Interesting things to try